KristianZH/Web-CAT/README.md

 2. open config/configuration.properties and set the following fields:
 	'dbConnectPasswordGLOBAL' , 'coreAdminEmail' , 'dbConnectUserGLOBAL' , 'AdminUsername'
 3. open postfix-stuff/sasl_passwd and set marked mail:passwoed field
-4. open Dockerfile and set the fields 'ENV JDBC_USERNAME' , 'ENV JDBC_PASSWORD'.
-5. In Dockerfile set also the marked field 'Email' from the postfix instalation.
+4. In Dockerfile set also the marked field 'Email' from the postfix instalation.
-6. navigate to Web-CAT/kubernetes-yaml's/mysql/secrets.yaml and set the marked fields, with base64 encoding.
+5. navigate to Web-CAT/kubernetes-yaml's/mysql/secrets.yaml and set the marked fields, with base64 encoding.

 ## Install WEB-Cat